Snowstorm brings ‘most dangerous conditions’ seen by utility

 The storm came in three staggered waves starting Friday night, and customers were losing power faster than crews could restore it through the weekend, Pope said.
 More than 7,000 crew members from as far away as Montana and Nevada were helping restore a power grid that could be down for at least several more days.

-There was still a risk of additional power outages from more water-logged trees crashing down as ice melts, the utility said.
+There was still a risk of additional power outages from more water-logged trees crashing down as ice melts, the utility said, and some roads remained impassable.
 Many school districts in the hardest-hit areas canceled classes for a second day because of internet outages that made distance learning impossible.

-Multiple vaccination locations were forced to close Friday and Saturday due to snowy and icy weather, with about 10,000 appointments having to be rescheduled.
+Multiple vaccination locations were forced to close Friday and Saturday due to snowy and icy weather and about 10,000 appointments were rescheduled.
 On Monday, people 75 and older became eligible for vaccine appointments.
 However, many were without access to the internet and phones, making it nearly impossible to book one of the already scarce appointment slots.

 Gov. Kate Brown has declared a state of emergency and issued a warning Wednesday to hotels that authorities would investigate any reports of price gouging as residents sought out warm places to stay.